 How are MSAC members selected?

-Members are selected through the Department of Education’s regional nomination process with 2 students chosen by the Minister for Education and the Arts to represent each region.
-Council members’ tenure is 2 years and regions recruitment of members occurs in relation to tenure conclusion.
+Members are selected through the Department of Education's regional nomination process with students chosen by the Minister for Education and the Arts to represent each region.
+Council members' tenure is 2 years or until they complete Year 12 and regions' recruitment of members occurs in relation to tenure conclusion.

 Student feedback and ideas from MSAC meetings help to inform future government policy and program development.
-The graphic illustrations below depict summaries of the 2025 MSAC meetings.
+The graphic illustrations below depict summaries of the recent MSAC meetings.

 Focus: Olympic legacy, senior pathways and